-Forth will also take reasonable steps to prevent any sexual harassment by third parties, as required by the Worker Protection Act 2023 A third party can be a customer, contractor or consultant.
+Forth will also take reasonable steps to prevent any sexual harassment by third parties, as required by the Worker Protection Act 2023 A third party can be a customer, consultant, contractor visitor.

-Employees, agency workers contractors and consultants are encouraged to report any sexual harassment, which may involve a third party.
+Employees, agency workers, contractors and consultants are encouraged to report any sexual harassment, which may involve a third party.